niqdevgit/V.E.N.L.A/Hours&Diary.md

 I made progress on user handling on the backend.
 I included the authentication tokens as well.
 I began to work on frontend functionalities.
 Due to a lack of hours in a day, I will continue my work later.

 I had an interesting battle with Vite.
 The Vite builder made me an index.html file that had some SVG resource by default.
 I have cleared my project from default stuff, so I got a console error that it is missing.
 After a long and hard debugging battle, I managed to make the console error disappear.
 I have no idea how, and will the error return?
 We will see.

+## 2.2.2024
+Yesterday and mainly today (deja vu?), I worked on user and token stuff.
+Added theme skeleton.
+I feel like obsessing over small details is what is keeping me from achieving greatness.
+I found out that "faking it till making it" only goes so far.
+I mean that full-stack development is a huge bite to take at once.
+So using shortcuts and skipping error handling, for example, speeds the process nicely.
+The shadow side is that now I have a mess of code with a lack of structure and error handling.
+I think it's fine that I didn't get too stuck on important fundamentals, but on the other hand, it would be nice to work on a project which is more clear.